The Top 5 Blockchain in the Cryptocurrency World

-Blockchain is often seen as a revolutionary technology just as the internet was two decades ago.
-Granted, the technology is still in the early stages and a tremendous amount of work still needs to be done to foster awareness of this ground-breaking technology.
-As it stands, there are over 2,000 cryptocurrencies in the open market that uses blockchain technology for a wide variety of applications and use cases.
-Before delving into the top 5 blockchains in the cryptocurrency market, it is important to first understand the different types of cryptocurrency.
+Blockchain is often seen as a revolutionary technology, much like the internet was regarded two decades ago.
+Granted, the technology is still in the early stages, plus there is a tremendous amount of work required to foster awareness of this ground-breaking technology.
+As it stands, more than 2,000 cryptocurrencies exist in the open market that use blockchain technology for a wide variety of applications and use cases.
+However, before examining the top five blockchains in the cryptocurrency market, it is important to understand the various different types of cryptocurrency.

-Over 90% of cryptocurrencies in the market are classified as tokens, since they leverage on existing blockchain platforms to issue their own coins.
-When talking about the different blockchains available in the cryptocurrency world, protocol coins are the most referenced category of cryptocurrency.
-It must be clarified that although blockchain represents the underlying technology and cryptocurrencies are the manifestation of value, we shall reference protocol coins as synonymous with protocol platforms since a public blockchain platform always possess their own native coins to function.
+Over 90% of cryptocurrencies in the market are classified as tokens, since they leverage existing blockchain platforms to issue their own coins.
+When discussing the different blockchains available in the cryptocurrency world, protocol coins are the most referenced cryptocurrency category.
+To clarify: although blockchain represents the underlying technology, and cryptocurrencies are the manifestation of value, we are referencing protocol coins as synonymous with protocol platforms, since a public blockchain platform always has its own native coins.
 Therefore, when protocol coins are discussed, the protocol underlying these protocol coins are native and synonymous to the coins themselves.

 Top 5 Blockchains

-Blockchains are initially conceived as a decentralized and public ledger that is open to everyone.
-Although private blockchain solutions currently exist in the market, we shall stick to the original vision of blockchains as a public platform and will omit ‘permissioned’ blockchains in the list.
-We shall look at the top five blockchain solutions that function as a protocol.
+Blockchains are initially conceived as a decentralized, public ledger that is open to everyone.
+Although private blockchain solutions do currently exist in the market, we are keeping the original vision of blockchains as a public platform, and omitting ‘permitted’ blockchains from the list, looking at the top five blockchain solutions that function as a protocol.
 Blockchain protocols can be viewed as the underlying infrastructure on which applications are built and stand to profit from any growth in the ecosystem.

 Founding Blockchain: Bitcoin Blockchain

 Bitcoin is regarded as the ‘founding father’ of decentralized cryptocurrencies, with its creation back in late 2008 spearheading the development of a vibrant ecosystem of coins and tokens that we see today.
-Although Bitcoin functions as a medium of exchange rather than a blockchain protocol, the underlying technology that powers almost all the cryptocurrencies we see today mirrors Bitcoin’s blockchain.
-The creation of Bitcoin kickstarted the entire cryptocurrency industry and its blockchain represents the holy grail for all other blockchains.
+Although Bitcoin functions as a medium of exchange rather than a blockchain protocol, the underlying technology that powers almost all of today’s cryptocurrencies mirrors Bitcoin’s blockchain.
+The creation of Bitcoin kickstarted the entire cryptocurrency industry, and its blockchain represents the holy grail for all other blockchains.

 The Bitcoin blockchain is extremely secure due to its distributed nature; there is no single-point of entry and the cryptographic functions within its blockchain mechanics ensures that transactions are recorded and stored in an extremely secure manner.
 Bitcoin’s blockchain uses a Proof-of-Work (POW) mechanism to establish consensus across its distributed network.
 POW requires the use of tremendous energy consumption and sophisticated computer hardware to secure Bitcoin transactions all over the world.
-Bitcoin’s POW consensus mechanism is considered to be the crowning jewel for the field of distributed computing, since it allows a distributed and decentralized network to agree to a single truth that is accepted by everyone, something which hasn’t been accomplished in the field of computer science and cryptography before the advent of Bitcoin.
+Bitcoin’s POW consensus mechanism is considered to be the crowning jewel in the field of distributed computing, since it allows a distributed and decentralized network to agree to a single truth that is accepted by everyone, something which had not been accomplished in the field of computer science and cryptography prior to the advent of Bitcoin.

 Bitcoin’s supply is fixed at 21 million and is considered a deflationary currency since there can be no more Bitcoin minted after reaching the 21 million cap.
 It takes an average of 10 minutes for a single block of transactions to be secured on the blockchain, amounting to over 2,000 transactions within a single block.
-Therefore, the Bitcoin blockchain possess the capabilities of executing 4-7 transactions per second.
+Therefore, the Bitcoin blockchain has the capability to execute four to seven transactions per second.

-The first blockchain protocol that allows for the creation of decentralised applications (dApps) and smart contracts is none other than Ethereum.
-Launched in 2015, Ethereum is a decentralized blockchain platform that enables the creation of Smart Contracts and Distributed Applications (ĐApps) to be created without any downtime, fraud, control or interference from any third party.
-Smart contracts are a revolutionary feature of blockchain that facilitates the creation of pre-programmed contracts that are automated and self-executed.
+Ethereum is the first blockchain protocol to allow the creation of decentralized applications (dApps) and smart contracts.
+Launched in 2015, Ethereum is a decentralized blockchain platform that enables the creation of Smart Contracts and Distributed Applications (ĐApps) without any downtime, fraud, control, or interference from any third party.
+Smart contracts are a revolutionary feature of blockchain that facilitate the creation of pre-programmed contracts that are automated and self-executed.
 Ethereum represents the first decentralized blockchain that enabled smart contract functionality, which has tremendous applications and use cases in the real world.
 Ethereum was founded by Vitalik Buterin to expand the applications of blockchain technology.

 “Bitcoin is great as a form of digital money, but its scripting language is too weak for any kind of serious advanced applications to be built on top.”